Medically Enhanced Sheltering / Well-Being Check Program "Special Needs" Registration:

-Special Needs Individuals are those with health or medical conditions who meet the program criteria or need transportation assistance during an evacuation.
-The special needs shelter is for those individuals who are not in a care facility, such as a hospital, nursing home or congregate living facility.
+Individuals requiring medically enhanced sheltering are those with health or medical conditions who meet the program criteria or need transportation assistance during an evacuation.
+The medically enhanced shelter is for those individuals who are not in a care facility, such as a hospital, nursing home or congregate living facility.
 These facilities are required to have an evacuation plan in place for their residents and patients to be transported to another healthcare facility.

-The Seminole County Special Needs Program is a voluntary program for disabled citizens that should be considered by individuals who have NO alternative than a public shelter, or need transportation to a shelter.
-The Office of Emergency Management recommends using this program only as a "last resort" and individuals with special needs should consider sheltering with relatives or friends prior to the use of a shelter.
-If other alternatives are not available, individuals electing to use a Special Needs shelter, or any public shelter should bring cots, bedding, medicine, medical supplies, and food supplies for each person to be self-sufficient for at least 72 hours.
+The Seminole County Medically Enhanced Sheltering / Well-Being Checked program is a voluntary program for disabled citizens that should be considered by individuals who have NO alternative than a public shelter, or need transportation to a shelter.
+The Office of Emergency Management recommends using this program only as a "last resort" and individuals with these medical needs should consider sheltering with relatives or friends prior to the use of a shelter.
+If other alternatives are not available, individuals electing to use a Medically Enhanced shelter, or any public shelter should bring cots, bedding, medicine, medical supplies, and food supplies for each person to be self-sufficient for at least 72 hours.

 They require assistance with ostomy and indwelling catheter management.